pypa/pypa.io/source/specifications.rst

 indicates that there are critical problems in the interface design that make it hard to implement and/or use correctly.

-When a PEP has only been provisionally accepted, this will be noted in the text of the affected PEP.
+When a PEP has only been provisionally accepted, this will be noted using the Provisional status in the PEP header - it will then be marked as Final after successful rollout and initial adoption of the reference implementation.

 Handling fixes and other minor updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~